-Retail insurance refers to the various types of insurance retail businesses need to purchase in order to be protected from liability in their day-to-day operations.
+Retail insurance refers to the various insurance policies retail businesses need in order to cover the liability they face in their day-to-day operations.
 Most small business retailers need, at a minimum, general liability and commercial property insurance, and can expect to pay at least $1,000 – $2,000 per year in combined premiums.

 How Retail Insurance Works

-The BOP makes it easy for small retailers to administer and pay for their insurance needs because you can combine your main coverage into a single policy.
-This can save you time since these insurance types will all come from the same provider, and you can save money on a BOP compared to what you would pay if you bought each coverage individually.
+BOPs makes it easy for small retailers to administer and pay for their insurance because they combine fundamental coverages into a single policy.
+This saves time since they only have to deal with a single provider for their main coverages.
+BOPs also save retailers money because insurers sell them for less than what you would pay if a retailer bought each coverage individually.

 Retail Insurance Costs

-Retail insurance costs for small businesses range from about $500 to $1,000 per year for each coverage type you need.
+Retail insurance costs for small businesses range from about $500 to $1,000 per year for each policy you need.
 However, depending upon the coverage types selected and the risk exposures to the business, premiums can be lower or higher than this average range.
-For a better idea of annual cost, you can look at the average cost of insurance most retailers buy in the table below.
+For a better idea of annual cost, look at the average cost of insurance most retailers buy in the table below.

-Your industry won’t be the only thing that determines your costs.
-You’ll also pay extra for having more employees or asking for a lower deductible.
-Each individual retailer will get their own costs quote based on their business attributes and long-term term needs.
+Your industry isn’t the only thing that determines your retail insurance costs.
+You also typically pay more when you have employees or ask for a lower deductible.
+Each individual retailer gets a cost quote based on their business attributes and the number of policies they need.

 - Number of employees

 - Type and amount of stored customer data

 As you can imagine, retail insurance costs vary widely.
 A florist with one employee doesn’t pay as much as a jeweler with five employees.
 Not only does the jewelry store require more workers’ compensation coverage, but they need higher limits on their commercial property for their expensive merchandise.